SystemsApproach/5G/arch.rst

     Base Stations cooperate to implement UE hand over.

-Sixth, the base station coordinates wireless multi-point transmission to a UE from multiple base stations, which may or may not be part of a UE handover from one base station to another.
+Sixth, the base stations coordinate wireless multi-point transmission to a UE from multiple base stations, which may or may not be part of a UE handover from one base station to another.